- CLASS: Mammalia (Mammals)

 Currently, the sloth bear remains vulnerable.
 This, in large part, is due to poaching.
 Some people believe that sloth bear gall bladders can cure certain illnesses, which is not true.
 Habitat destruction also plays a major role in the decline of sloth bears in Asia.

 This unique bear is worth saving!
-Every measure you take is one small step for the sloth bear but a big step toward saving the planet and the animals that inhabit it.
+Every measure you take is one small step for the sloth bear but a big step toward our world and the wildlife that inhabit it.
 By supporting San Diego Zoo Wildlife Alliance, you are our ally in saving and protecting wildlife worldwide.